 - El Camino Health provides the only women’s psychiatric inpatient unit specializing in maternal mental health on the West Coast.

 Our commitment to delivering evidence-based care in partnership with our patients and families is as strong today as it was when we began operation.
 As a result, El Camino Health is known nationwide for patient safety excellence.
-We have earned five stars from the Centers for Medicare and Medicaid Services, an ‘A’ grade from the Leapfrog Group, the Healthgrades Outstanding Patient Experience Award, and spots on the Newsweek Best Maternity Care Hospitals and IMB-Watson Health 100 Top Hospitals lists in 2021 alone.
+We have earned five stars from the Centers for Medicare and Medicaid Services, an 'A' grade from the Leapfrog Group, the Healthgrades Outstanding Patient Experience Award and IMB-Watson Health 100 Top Hospitals lists in 2021 alone.
 Our nursing program has been recognized for 16 consecutive years with the Magnet Designation — only eight percent of hospitals in the country have the Magnet designation, and less than one percent are four-time designees.
 And our ability to deliver an exceptional patient experience marked by the highest levels of safety starts with our commitment to invest in our most precious resource — our employees.